khaqanashraf/blockchain-learning/README.md

 # Proof of passion for Blockchain technologies
+### Day 29
+#### <ins>**Sybil Attack**</ins>
+Sybil's attack is a malicious attack on a p2p network.
+The idea is to have duplicate accounts of an attacker such that it makes it difficult for the system to determine the actual number of the user.
+The attack more commonly occurs on a p2p network system and it tries to take over the system.
+In blockchain, 51% attacks could be caused by the Sybil attack by sending invalid transactions and having multiple replicated malicious nodes to falsely approve and validate the invalid transaction.

 ### Day 28
 #### <ins>**Bitcoin blockchain**</ins>
 Bitcoin was the first realization of blockchain technology.
 Bitcoin is the first real decentralized network that solved the Byzantine generals' problem of game theory.
 But one thing must be mentioned the blockchain is not Bitcoin.
 Blockchain is the underlying technology that Bitcoin use.
 Bitcoin is a digital currency and is considered the first generation of blockchain.
 It is the decentralized system that keeps track of a certain amount of bitcoins in and out.
 Bitcoin uses the proof of work as its consensus protocol.
 It also has low-level scripting language that proved to be the basis of second-generation blockchain which found the Ethereum smart contracts.